Pallas-Trace/pallas/docs/README.md

 This documentation is part of the Pallas project.
 We welcome contributions!

-- 📝 Found a bug?Want to improve docs?
+- 📝 Found a bug?
+Want to improve docs?
 Submit a pull request!
 - 💡 Need assistance to trace your own code?
 Let us know!

 ---